Polymers / Composites / Fibres

 Frequently Asked Questions (FAQ): Rubber Additives and Biodegradable Rubber

-1. How long does rubber take to biodegrade?
+How long does it take for natural rubber to biodegrade?

 Natural rubber degrades in a microbially rich, moist soil over the period of 1-2 years.
 Recent studies have shown that only around 35% of all rubber products consist of natural rubber.
 The larger part of rubber components is in fact made of synthetic rubber or so-called rubber composite materials.
 Those synthetically manufactured compounds are not biodegradable rubber and require chemical recycling.
 BioPowder.com aims at facilitating this process by providing fully natural rubber additives made from renewable side stream resources.